gunharth/britannicus-stone/content/collections/pages/home.md

         content:
           -
             type: text
-            text: "But beware, this kit ain't here to be pretty.
-There are some examples of what Peak can do, but the rest is up to you. "
+            text: 'But beware, this kit ain''t here to be pretty.
+There are some examples of what Peak can do, but the rest is up to you. '
       -
         type: paragraph
         content: